gtmans/movingliquidsensor/README.md

 <img src="https://github.com/gtmans/movingliquidsensor/blob/main/fritzing.png" width="300" align="right" />

 <BR><BR><BR><BR><BR><BR><BR><BR>To solve these issues, I switched to a 28BYJ-48 stepper motor controlled with a ULN2003 driver.
 For processing and display, I used an M5 Atom Lite and an SSD1306 OLED screen.
-This setup worked well but was rather bulky.
+This setup works well but is rather bulky.
 My next goal is to create a more compact version with a smaller stepper motor, processor, display, and driver.
 <BR><BR>
 parts:
 - 28BYJ-48 steppenmotor with ULN2003 driver